- Like every Pixar movie, it contains references to other Pixar films (both short and feature-length). Also plenty of references to NASCAR.

 - The King is not only voiced by Richard Petty, but is painted in the same blue shade that Petty's 1970 Plymouth Superbird was painted in.

-- In fact, his crash during the climactic race is modeled after his notorious crash at the 1988 Daytona 500.
+- In fact, his crash during the climactic race is modeled after Petty's notorious crash at the 1988 Daytona 500.

 - Dale Earnhardt, Jr. voices his own #8 Budweiser Chevrolet Monte Carlo.